laro/Cilia/1 Basics/7 Literals.md

 Cast if necessary: `Bool a = Bool(1)`

-## Floating Point
+## Floating-Point

-`1.0` is a floating point literal.
+`1.0` is a floating-point literal.

+A plain float literal like `1.0` is a `Float` (AKA `Float64`).
+This way the precision is the same as in C++, but _there_ `1.0` is called a `double` and `1.0f` is called a single `float`.

-Floating point literals are interpreted according to the size/precision requirements.
+Floating-point literals are interpreted according to the size/precision requirements.
-Counting the decimal places (including the digits before the decimal point, the significant digits after the decimal point _and_ the trailing zeros!), then the rules are:
+Counting the significant digits _plus_ the trailing zeros after them (including those after the decimal point), the rules are:
 - up to 15 decimal places -> `Float64` (AKA `Float`)
 - up to 34 decimal places -> `Float128`
 - up to 71 decimal places -> `Float256`
 - more decimal places     -> `BigFloat`

-So a plain float literal like `1.0` is a `Float` (AKA `Float64`).
-This way the precision is the same as in C++, but there `1.0` is called a `double` while `1.0f` is called a (single) `float`.

-Can implicitly be converted to any smaller float type into which it still fits exactly.
+A floating point literal can implicitly be converted to any smaller float type into which it still fits exactly.
+A floating-point literal can be implicitly converted to a smaller floating-point type if and only if the conversion is exact/lossless.
+This is surely true for integers up to a certain size (but not limited to those):
 - Up to `256.0` -> `BFloat16`
 - Up to `2'048.0` -> `Float16`
 - Up to `16'777'216.0` -> `Float32`